olmallet81/GALGO-2.0/README.md

 # Description
 GALGO is a C++ template library, headers only, designed to solve a problem under constraints (or not) by maximizing or minimizing an objective function on given boundaries.
 GALGO can also achieve multi-objective optimization.
 It does not use any external C++ library, only the Standard Template Library.
 GALGO is fast and can use parallelism when required through OpenMP.
 GALGO is flexible and has been written in a way allowing the user to easily add new methods to the genetic algorithm.
 This library already contains some methods for selection, cross-over and mutation among the most widely used.
 The user can choose among these pre-existing methods or create new ones.

-# Template class GeneticAlgorithm
+# GeneticAlgorithm template class

-This is the main class you need to instantiate to run a genetic algorithm, declared and defined within the namespace galgo in the header GeneticAlgorithm.hpp.
+This is the class you need to instantiate to run a genetic algorithm, declared and defined within the namespace galgo in the header GeneticAlgorithm.hpp.

 ```C++
 template <typename T, int N = 16>